abd10abd/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the absolute path name of the current working directory ls lists the content of the current working directory cd ~ changes working directory to home directory
+pwd prints the absolute path name of the current working directory ls lists the content of the current working directory cd ~ changes working directory to home directory ls -l Display current directory contents in a long format